-The ongoing technical assessment has also defined several drill ready prospects in the Lake Hope 3D area of Area B. Subject to the availability of funds, we plan to conduct a minimum 100 sq. km 3D seismic program during 2014/2015 work program in the western portion of Area B, which is directly on trend and in close proximity with the historic production and recent discoveries on Beach Energy's operated PEL 92 to the North.
+The ongoing technical assessment has also defined several drill-ready prospects in the Lake Hope 3D area of Area B. Subject to the availability of funds, we plan to conduct a minimum 100 km2 3D seismic program during 2015 work program in the western portion of Area B, which is directly on trend and in close proximity with the historic production and recent discoveries on Beach Energy's operated PEL 92 to the North.

 The South Australia Government approved an Associated Activities Licence (AAL) in early 2013 to construct a 30 km rig access road thru the western corner of Area B and into the adjoining PEL 112.
-This block is operated by Terra Nova, which subsequently drilled the Wolverine #1 well in May/June 2013.
-The newly constructed road provides us direct access to the area proposed and reduces costs for the planned 3D seismic program.
+This block is operated by Terra Nova, which completed the Mulka 3D seismic survey in September 2012 and subsequently drilled the Wolverine #1 well in May/June 2013.
+The road provides us direct access to the area proposed and reduces costs for the planned 3D seismic program.